denysgerasymuk799/virny-flow/README.md

 ## 🚀 How to Start VirnyFlow

 1. Add your datasets to `virny_flow_demo/configs/datasets_config.py`.
-You need to use Virny wrapper BaseFlowDataset, where reading and basic preprocessing take place
+You need to use a BaseFlowDataset wrapper, where reading and basic preprocessing take place
    ([a link to documentation](https://dataresponsibly.github.io/Virny/examples/Multiple_Models_Interface_Use_Case/#preprocess-the-dataset-and-create-a-baseflowdataset-class)).

 2. Create an .env file with environment variables to connect to your MongoDB.
 The content of the file should be similar to the following: